 Though the Grant Howard Hand Painted Set is delicate, we love its handmade feel and simplicity.
 A simple tapered cone-shaped design with hand-painted flowers makes for a nostalgic feeling, being something that you might have found in your own kitchen growing up.
 Both salt and pepper have the same number of holes, but they seem to dispense seasoning at an average rate — not alarmingly fast nor annoyingly slow.
 They are relatively easy to fill, similar to the majority of the other glass shakers we reviewed.
 One of the best parts about these cute shakers is the inexpensive price tag.
 In comparison to most of the other novelty shakers, the Grant Howard set is very reasonably priced.

 The biggest downside is its delicate design and lack of durability.
-We feel we must report that when we first ordered this set, they arrived damaged.
-That said, after inspecting their packaging compared to similarly delicate options, it was way less substantial.
+When we first ordered this set, they arrived damaged.
+A second set arrived fine.
 For the budget-savvy buyer looking for a classic and handmade look, this is our top recommendation.

 The Chefvantage Salt and Pepper Set stands out for its exceptional performance, which mirrors the Chefvantage Adjustable.
 It is, after all, from the same manufacturer.
 This is a wider set that has a few differences that didn't earn it top points, but a key difference that we like.
 This difference is in the rotating top.
 This set doesn't have a removable lid, and the adjustment mechanism moves incredibly smoothly.
 We prefer this smoother transition between the dispensing sizes.
 Aesthetically, this set has a sleek and modern look.
 It is made from a combination of stainless steel and glass, which makes this product very durable.